kodadot/subwork/docs/why-did-we-choose-bled.md

 Digital Nation - Network State
 ---
 Have you heard about [The Network State](https://thenetworkstate.com/) right?
 It's Balaji stunt and we reccomend learn more about where Startup cities are going.
 Check [Network State Dashboard](https://thenetworkstate.com/dashboard) for more blooming Internet-first communities around world as we are not only one crazy here.
 Listen podcast with [Balaji Srinivasan about The Network State](https://www.youtube.com/watch?v=8rWIsc34N9Y).
 Few [writings](https://www.protocol.com/policy/srinivasan-network-state) and [recordings](https://foresight.org/summary/balaji-s-srinivasan-the-network-state/)

+Bled is most expensive part of Slovenia
+---
+Yes, we are pretty aware of this and we believe that price range filters out noise people.
+It's sort of economical mechanism to filter out valuable talent from noise.
+We believe that **space should be dedicated for grinders and those who want to deliver on day one.** In same fashion we help talents to bloom through [our SubWork Fellowship program](./subwork-fellowship.md), if they can't afford to come.
+Same apply if you are coming from various under represented minority.